mdesalvo/RDFSharp.Extensions/README.md

     <li>PostgreSQL</li>
 </ul>
 <hr>
-There are many ways that you can contribute to the RDFSharp.RDFStore project:
+There are many ways that you can contribute to the RDFSharp.Stores project:

 <ul>
     <li>Submit a bug</li>